-Heat Map Rating

 C7.
-Reduce the High Number of Cancelle Complexity: Low

-Priority: High

-Observation # Recommendation

-27% of VTA's Board and primary Committee meetings were cancelled in calendar year 2018 (Board, Standing Committees, Advisory Committees and Policy Advisory Boards).
+Reduce the High Number of Cancelled Meetings Priority: High Observation # Recommendation 27% of VTA's Board and primary Committee meetings were cancelled in calendar year 2018 (Board, Standing Committees, Advisory Committees and Policy Advisory Boards).
 This is an increase from 17% in calendar year 2017.
 This churn can reduce member's interest and engagement, burn staff resources at a high level, and impact potential public speakers and public perception.
 C7 a).
-Set Board and Committee level expectations that cancelled infrequently and only for significant or e b).
+Set Board and Committee level expectations that it cancelled infrequently and only for significant or e b).
 Continue to calendarize meetings as far in advance Analyze the underlying reasons for the significant cancellations, to allow them to be addressed. c).
-Prepare and release an annual summary of the number of meetings canceled, for discussion at the Govern Audit Committee. mergency reasons. e as possible. and increasing imber and percentage
+Prepare and release an annual summary of the number and percentage of meetings canceled, for discussing Governance and Audit Committee. mergency reasons. e as possible. and increasing